ekwska/bentoml-mlflow-demo/README.rst

 this project I just used a simple MNIST network (as the results aren't important) as this project was for demonstrating an integration between BentoML and MLFlow and how they could be used together.

 It was interesting to use BentoML, especially for the model containerization, and I'd like to explore how to use it more in a production setting.
+I liked the fact that you can package all the dependencies into a docker image with an easy entrypoint automatically. 🐋

 Features ⭐